eamsdev/MiniBlog/src/assets/posts/0_20221223_Require_Context.md

   - Webpack
 ---

 While working on this blog, I faced a challenge.
-One option to add new content to the blog was to manually import each markdown file containing the blog content into a configuration file, which would then be used to render the content in the react components.
+One way to add new content to the blog was to manually import each markdown file containing the blog content into a configuration file, which would then be used to render the content in the react components.

 However, this would require manual importing for every new blog I wanted to add, which is not ideal.
 Instead, I wanted a solution where I could simply drop in the markdown, rebuild, deploy, and be done.